nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Delete Group: deletegroup

-Deletes the group with the specified group name.
+Deletes the group with the specified group name as well as all students associated with the group.

 Format: `deletegroup GROUPNAME`

-* Deletes the group with the specified `GROUPNAME`.
+* Deletes the group with the specified `GROUPNAME` as well as all students associated with the group.
+* Use the `edit` command to change the group of a student if deleting the student is undesirable.

 Examples:
 * `deletegroup CS2103T` deletes the group CS2103T.